Aziroshin/citygamesystems/README.md

 segments.

-This enables the convenient reference and alteration of vertices that overlap on the same position, but are, for all higher-level purposes, the same vertex.
+This enables the convenient reference and alteration of vertices that overlap on the same position, but are, for some higher-level purposes, the same vertex.

+Built on that is `AModifiableSegment` which features a modifier stack.
+Modifiers are subclasses of `Modifier` (coming with `M`-prefixed names), which implement the `.modify` method to define their behaviour.
+The method gets called in the `apply_all` pipeline, specifically by `apply_modifiers`, which passes an `IndexChangeTrackingSegmentMutator` to`.modify` exposing the segment the pipeline is going over as `.segment`, as well as various methods to alter the segment whilst making sure that all the vertex tracking stuff introduced by `AVertexTrackingSegment` is still being kept in order.
+The `.segment` there corresponds to `.untransformed` as far as an`AModifiableSegment` object is concerned.
+A good example of what this looks like is `MShearVertices`.

-Then come the segment classes for primitives which are sub-classes of `AVertexTrackingSegment`, such as `AQuad` or `ALine`.
+Then come the segment classes for primitives which are subclasses of `AModifiableSegment`, such as `AQuad` or `ALine`.

-Also a sub-class of it is `AMultiSegment`, which serves as a base class for segment classes designed to combine segment objects into more complex segments, such as `AHorizontallyFoldedTriangle`.
+Also a subclass of it is `AMultiSegment`, which serves as a base class for segment classes designed to combine segment objects into more complex segments, such as `AHorizontallyFoldedTriangle`.